panchul/workspace/doc/Motivational.md

 ---

+6 facts that will make you better. www.cluber.com.ua/lifestyle/samorazvitie-lifestyle/2013/08/6-zhestokih-istin-kotoryie-sdelayut-vas-luchshe/

+---

 Making the very first PoC brings such a wonderful feeling, that I wish I could bottle it and re-experience it in later years.